cuulee/mapbox-geocoder-android/README.md

 ```

 For reverse geocoding (turning a pair of lat/lon coordinates into a
+meaningful place name), restricting the results to points of interest (POI)
-meaningful place name) you could do:
+you could do:

 ```
 MapboxGeocoder client = new MapboxGeocoder.Builder()